 The more we understand of God's original creative plan, the more it becomes apparent that homosexual behavior involves a perversion of that plan.

 God created the human race in two complementary sexes.
-Man and woman together make up "humankind" (Gen. 1:27 NRSV).
-God intends them to "be fruitful" (Gen. 1:28), to find companionship with each other (Gen. 2:18) and to realize that in a deep sense they are part of each other (Gen. 2:23).
+Man and woman together make up "humankind" (Genesis 1:27 NRSV).
+God intends them to "be fruitful" (Genesis 1:28), to find companionship with each other (Genesis 2:18) and to realize that in a deep sense they are part of each other (Genesis 2:23).

 Earlier we mentioned the idea of natural law and suggested that we as biblical interpreters should accept the concept but not take it too far.
 Specifically, we said that natural law arguments are valid if a biblical author, such as Paul, uses them, and arguable if another writer uses them.
 Such caution in expanding the area covered by natural law may help us at this point.